spiwokv/python4structbioinf/README.md

 and save it as an input file for PoVRay.
 Next you can render it by a command which may look something like:
 ```
-povray +H400 +W600 +A0.3 test.pov
+povray +H400 +W600 +A0.3 test.pov -D
 ```
 where +H and +W defines height and width, respectively, +A defines antialliasing and `test.pov` is the input file.
 This should generate a file `test.png`.
+The option `-D` suppresses PoVRay to show the output image.
+This is usefull for rendering via ssh.